 Durable and flexible plastic frames

-Last in our lineup, Kaenon comes in with a higher cost, but a killer style that will have just about anyone turning their heads.
-With a classic tortoiseshell style, these shades offer immensely powerful polarization without altering or tinting color.
-These pack some pampering features, such as the Variflex nose pads for some of the best comfort you’ll ever experience while wearing sunglasses.
+Last but definitely not least, Kaenon comes in with a higher cost, but a killer style that will have just about anyone turning their heads.
+With a classic tortoiseshell style and polarized lenses, these shades offer seriously powerful polarization without altering or tinting color.
+Kaenon’s polarized fishing glasses also pack some pampering features, such as the Variflex nose pads for maximum comfort.

 Keep in mind that polarization magnitudes and tinting will vary depending on which of their six sexy styles you go with.
 The metal hinges are completely corrosion-resistant, and the lightweight frame keeps this light as a feather.
 No drag, no mild tension headache when you take these off after an eight-hour day on the lake, just a fantastic fit with top-notch color clarity properties.
-These also make a perfect gift for fishermen in your life.
+Make sure you also check our guide to the best safety glasses.

-Polarization is top-tier quality (varies depending on which style you choose)
+Polarization is top-tier quality; varies depending on style

 Corrosion-resistant metal hinge